January 2025

 • Price:

-The relative importance we attach is high.
-We will compare the execution price of the trades with the consolidated best bid/offer or with recent prices across eligible venues at the time.
+Price is of paramount importance.
+Hobart evaluates execution prices against the consolidated best bid/offer or recent prices across eligible venues at the time of execution.

 • Size of Transaction: